Mckenzie Ferrari

 My theoretical and computational work over the past 3 years seeks to elucidate the nature of white dwarf progenitors of type Ia supernovae using multi-dimensional hydrodynamical simulations.

-In March 2022, I was named a Barry Goldwater Scholar, the first awardee ever at my university.
+In March 2022, I was named a Barry Goldwater Scholar, the first awardee ever at UMass Dartmouth.

 In the summer of 2022, I was an Astrophysics REU Intern at the Harvard-Smithsonian Center for Astrophysics, working on developing a mass-temperature relation of hot, eclipsing stars.